 The city imposes a tax of 18.375 percent on garage parking in Manhattan.
-Manhattan residents who park a car long term are eligible to have a portion of this tax abated, and are instead charged a 10.375 percent tax.
+Manhattan residents who park a car long term are eligible to have a portion of this tax abated, effectively reducing their tax to 10.375 percent.
 By eliminating this abatement, which requires state approval, the city would generate an additional \$12 million annually.